-My interest in sound, space and environment goes all the way back to my childhood.
+Sound, space and environment: my interest in them goes all the way back to my childhood.
 I grew up in a village permeated and surrounded by forests and meadows, rivers and lakes, hills and flatlands.
 The forest was our playground where we would embark on adventures, discover worlds, construct possible realities, create spaces, and exercise our imagination as well as our physical skills.
-My father, now retired, worked in the forestry for all his life, and as a child I would often accompany him to work, immersed in and perplexed by the sound of harvester machines operating in the woods and by the stillness that followed when we stopped for lunch outdoors.
+My father, now retired, worked in the forestry for all his life, and as a child I would often accompany him to work, immersed in and perplexed by the sound of harvester machines operating in the woods, and by the stillness that followed when we stopped for lunch outdoors.
 When we got our first electric organ in the house, I proceeded to recreate the sound of the forest harvester by adjusting the organ’s settings in a wrong way.
 I was five at the time.

 It is against this scenario that I have come to find site-specific artworks, like music created for a specific space and duration, very appealing, exciting and meaningful.
-It is the nature of their exclusivity (inclusive to all who come to visit them), uniqueness and temporality, combined with architecture, environment and social function, that makes them feel special and useful – compared to the “ocean of indifference” of all those records stacked in record stores or the endless streaming of digital files.
-In site-specific pieces, it is not just one’s artistic work existing and drifting in isolation in an obscure world of internet clouds and distant servers (as one might describe online publishing), but the work is rooted in the actual reality and life through the physical space it is exhibited in: the architecture, the environment and the social function of the space all become extension of the work, and the work is woven into the fabric of everyday life; it acquires a practical function.
+It is the nature of their exclusivity (inclusive to all who come to visit them), uniqueness and temporality, combined with architecture, environment and social function, that makes them feel special and useful – compared with the “ocean of indifference” of all those records stacked in record stores or the endless streaming of digital files.
+In site-specific pieces, it is not about one’s artistic work existing and drifting in isolation in an obscure world of internet clouds and distant servers (as one might describe online publishing), but the work is rooted in the actual reality and life through the physical space it is exhibited in: the architecture, the environment and the social function of the space all become extension of the work, and the work is woven into the fabric of everyday life; it acquires a practical function.
 It becomes locally meaningful, instead of globally meaningless.
 And since I always thought I would become an architect or geologist instead of a sound artist – had sound and music not held such captivating fascination later on – it feels artistically and intellectually rewarding to be able to address the notions of space and the built and natural environment in a piece of music.
 One feels as if designing a new kind of space and its functionality, as well as learning about the surrounding environment, when making a site-specific composition.

 Cover image: Rachel Mrosek